lazarestas/cglcpp/readme.md

 where
 3. when 2 has been made, write the next generation above existing
-4. retry to get more generations
+4. retry to get more generations <br>
+to automate stepping we need to use timers and xlib to better handle the buttons